munenepeter/Medbook-dev-app/README.md

 # Medbook-dev-app

-Medbook-dev-app is a Simple PHP Web Application that solves the issue of filing patients' records.
+Medbook-dev-app is a Simple PHP Web Application built on top of the famous Bootstrap CSS Library that solves the issue of filing patients' records.

 ## Installation